Davis Creek Regional Park

 Wildlife

 Davis Creek Regional Park is home to a wide variety of plant and animal species.
-Click here to view the species list.
-Also, check out Davis Creek Regional Park on iNaturalist.
+Please reference a partial species list for the park.
+Also, be sure to check out the iNaturalist observations within the park.

 The park is home to over 100 different species of birds!
-To download and print a bird guide for the park, click here.
-To view a list of bird species seen in the park, click here.
-To view a photo album of some of these bird species, click here.
+For more information, please download and print the .pdf bird guide for Davis Creek Park.
+You may also reference this e-bird species list for the park.
+To view photos of some of these bird species, reference the Facebook photo album.

 Picnic Areas

 The day use individual picnic areas are available on a first come, first serve basis.
-The Lakeview Picnic Area is available by reservation only.
-For availability or to request a reservation, click here or contact Park Reservations at (775) 823-6501 or reserveparks@washoecounty.gov
+For information on reserving a group picnic area, please reference the Lakeview Picnic Area page or contact Park Reservations at (775) 823-6501 or reserveparks@washoecounty.gov

 Please know that we are in bear country requiring visitors to store food and trash properly.
 All trash goes in the dumpsters which need to remain latched at all times.
 No food should be left out unattended.
 Thank You!